 Don’t get me wrong.
 We are proud that she loves to walk places, and it certainly has its own benefits, but we’re all a little frustrated that, despite our best efforts, she still doesn’t feel comfortable biking even a short distance.

 It wasn’t until I was reading a story on the BBC website and learned about Denmark’s emerging bicycle playgrounds that I recognized one of the biggest problems facing my daughter and other children: where to safely practice.
-According to the article, in 2011 the Danish Cyclists Federation created a mobile bicycle park in Copenhagen, fully enclosed, with different surfaces and varying ramps, so that kids could “play themselves into secure cyclists”.
+According to the article, in 2011 the Danish Cyclists’ Federation created a mobile bicycle park in Copenhagen, fully enclosed, with different surfaces and varying ramps, so that kids could “play themselves into secure cyclists”.
 This trial proved so successful Denmark has decided to produce them nationwide.
-(The video below was taken at one of these playgrounds.)

 We’ve used the amazing services of Pedalheads to help teach our daughter the basics in the summer, but imagine if we had one of these parks, too?
 What if my overly cautious kid didn’t have to constantly scan for cars while she tried to build up her confidence; if she was able to practice going up and down in equal measure, alongside other learning children?
 We don’t live in a warm climate; it’s a short practice window.
 Imagine how much we could get accomplished.